kchernokozinsky/address-lang/README.md

 # Address Language

-Address Language  developed by Ekaterina Logvinovna Yushchenko is a programming language designed to process complex hierarchical structures using an imperative programming style.
-This project includes a parser, a virtual machine (VM), and a code generator to facilitate the execution of programs written in Address Language.
+Address Language  developed by Katerina Logvynivna Yushchenko is a programming language designed to process complex hierarchical structures using an imperative programming style.
+This project includes a parser, a virtual machine (VM), and a code generator to facilitate executing of programs written in Address Language.

 ## Table of Contents